codio-content/ThinkJava/.guides/content/input-and-output-literals-and-constants.md

 We can write a program to help.

+Follow along in the top-left panel.
+To compile and run the code, press the "Run!"
+{Run!}(javac code/Literals.java && java code/Literals)

 We'll use a `Scanner` to input a measurement in inches, convert to centimeters, and then display the results.
 The following lines declare the variables and create the `Scanner`: